Benn-Lau/LearnNext13-SSR-CSR/README.md

 - Bundling Environment Variables for the Browser
 - How to set up to call API using HTTPS
 - How to write Markdown
+- From Server Side render to Client Side Render

 ## Before you clone this repo READ THIS:
 This is a project I learn from [Youtuber Javascript Mastery](https://www.youtube.com/@javascriptmastery) .
-He has a [Git Repo](https://github.com/adrianhajdin/project_next13_car_showcase) for this project which I simply just learn from his video , edit some of his mistake and learn from it , I love his dedication so please support him !!
+He has a [Git Repo](https://github.com/adrianhajdin/project_next13_car_showcase) for this project which I simply just learn from his video , edit some of his mistake and learn from it , I love his dedication so please support him !! **-- end --**

+## Where is Client Side Render ?
+Check out the branches , the client side render version is in another branch .
+The main brach is server side render .
 ## How to set up .env ?

 Create a file named .env in the root directory of your project.